-Compare sunscreens in New Zealand at Canstar Blue.
-Neutrogena, Banana Boat, Cancer Society, Nivea and SunSense were compared on value for money, texture and consistency, effectiveness, smell, ease of dispensing, ease of absorption and overall satisfaction.
+Compare Sunscreens in New Zealand with Canstar Blue.
+Neutrogena, Banana Boat, Cancer Society, Garnier AMBRE Solaire, Nivea and SunSense were compared on value for money, texture and consistency, effectiveness, scent/smell, packaging/ease of dispensing, ease of absorption and overall satisfaction.

 See our Ratings Methodology